GiovanneSilva/testVia/README.md

-# Testes Automatizados no site Avon
+# Automated Tests on the Avon website
 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/GiovanneSilva/testVia/blob/main/LICENSE)

-# Sobre o projeto
+# About the project

-Este é um projeto de automação de testes desenvolvido com o objetivo de simular cenários de compra em um e-commerce.
-Utilizando a ferramenta Cypress, onde são executados testes automatizados para verificar o funcionamento das funcionalidades desde a criação de usuário, fluxo de compra etc.
+This is a test automation project developed with the aim of simulating purchase scenarios on an e-commerce site.
+Using the Cypress tool, automated tests are run to check that the functionalities work, from user creation to purchase flow, etc.

-# Tecnologias utilizadas
+# Technologies used
 - javaScript
 - Cypress
 - Node.js

-# Pré-requisitos
+# Prerequisites
-- Node.js (versão 12 ou superior)
+- Node.js (version 12 or higher)
 - npm (Node Package Manager)

-# Clonando o Repositório
+# Cloning the Repository
-- Abra o terminal.
+- Open the terminal.
-- Navegue até o diretório onde deseja clonar o repositório.
+- Navigate to the directory where you want to clone the repository.
-- Execute o seguinte comando para clonar o repositório: git clone
+- Run the following command to clone the repository: git clone

-# Instalando Dependências
+# Installing Dependencies
-- Navegue até o diretório recém-clonado
+- Navigate to the newly cloned directory
-- Instale as dependências do projeto executando o seguinte comando: npm install
+- Install the project's dependencies by running the following command: npm install

-# Executar o projeto
+# Run the project
-- Após instalar as dependências, você pode executar os testes Cypress com o seguinte comando: npx cypress open
+- After installing the dependencies, you can run the Cypress tests with the following command: npx cypress open

-# Competências
+# Skills
-- Blibioteca faker-br
+- Faker library
-- Padrão PageObjects
+- PageObjects standard

-# Cenários
+# Scenarios
-- Validação do fluxo de compra pagamento com boleto
+- Validation of the purchase flow payment with boleto

-# Autor
+# Author

 Giovanne Silva Braz Barbosa